FireSwitch-technology/FireswitchML/README.md

 # FireswitchML
-This is a fruad detection model developed for Fireswitch Technologies It uses Decision forest to make predictions on fraud cases
+This is a fruad detection model developed for Fireswitch Technologies.

+It uses Decision forest to make predictions on fraud cases